 Both Mac and UofT have overlapping internship/practicum locations – although they may change from year to year.
 At Mac, there was CAMH, Canadian Space Agency, eHealth Ontario, UHN, Hamilton Health Sciences, St. Joe’s Hamilton, etc. to list a few.
 You’d expect similar places at UofT.
 In fact, some of my colleagues from Mac have interned side-by-side with practicum students from UofT MHI.

-At the time of admission, one of the reasons why I chose Mac is because I was offered full scholarship, and UofT offered no funding at all.
-Another reason is that I feel the longer internship that Mac to be highly attractive – offering more hands-on work experience.
-As an added bonus, the lighter course-load at Mac enriched my extracurricular life.
+At the time of admission, one of the reasons why I chose Mac was because I was offered full scholarship while UofT offered no funding at all.
+Another reason was that I felt the longer internship at Mac to be highly attractive – offering more hands-on work experience.
+As an added bonus, the lighter course load at Mac enriched my extracurricular life.
 That said, access to the large network of hospital affiliations at UofT and access to more variety of lecture materials and faculty instructional time is definitely a plus for UofT.

 Overall, I feel both programs will prepare you well for a professional career in digital health.
 Both degrees are well recognized and respected in the industry.
 Alumni from both programs end up working at same organizations in similar roles.
+In fact, at where I am currently working, there's graduates from both Mac MSc ehealth and UofT MHI.
 There's pros and cons to both programs.
 So at the end of the day, it’s really a personal preference which pathway you feel is more suitable for you to jumpstart a professional career in healthcare IT.